matbrady/TSM-alfred-vm-checkout/README.md

 ## Functions

 ### VM
-Shows the all VM checkout workflow actions.
+Shows all VM checkout workflow actions.
 ### Set Name / Reset Name
 Allows the user to either set or reset their VM checkout name that is used to claim vms.
 This creates a simple txt document containing the user provided name.
 ### Claim